Meowcolm024/Agda.Finally/contents/index.md

 I'm not sure what to write here...

-> While I cannot ensure all the accompanied texts or explanations are correct, at least all the Agda code type checks :D
+> While I cannot ensure all the accompanied texts or explanation are correct, at least all the Agda code type checks :D

 ## References